GOP candidate allegedly 'body slams' Guardian reporter

 "You can run into a million different type of situations where there's two sides to every story and if someone may have pushed someone or something like that, that is why law enforcement has to have as much evidence as possible before deciding to pull the county attorney in and request charges," Gootkin said.

-A filing from the Federal Election Committee indicates Gootkin donated $250 to Gianforte's campaign in March.
+A filing from the Federal Election Commission indicates Gootkin donated $250 to Gianforte's campaign in March.
+Gootkin could not be immediately reached for comment on the donation.

 Supporters of Democratic candidate Rob Quist outside an event at a brewery in Missoula were in disagreement about how much effect the Gianforte incident would have on the race.